Nirmitee.io

 Advantages: Deterministic, easy to implement and audit, no expert required.

 Disadvantages: Removes a lot of analytically useful data.
 Date shifting (required for all dates except year) breaks temporal analyses.
-Geographic removal below state level limits spatial analytics.
+Geographic removal below the state level limits spatial analytics.

 Expert Determination Method